laithal/SF-SAML-JIT-Provisioning/README.md

 **Please Note:** I assume absolutely no responsibility for any of the code in this repository.
 Use at your own risk.

-Sample Apex classes that implement the `Auth.SamlJitHandler` interface for a SAML just-in-time (JIT) provisioning to occur based on data in the SAML assertion.
-The classes will handle both creating and updating users based on the data in the assertion.
-The class also maintains the permisssion set group assignments for the user based on assertion data.
-In the repo you'll find an implementation for Azure (`AADJITHandler.cls`) and for Google `GoogleJITHandler.cls`.
-Both extend a common abstract base class with some common functionality.
+The sample Apex classes provided in this repo facilitate SAML Just-In-Time (JIT) provisioning based on data present in the SAML assertion.
+These classes cater to both user creation and updates depending on the information in the assertion.
+Moreover, they manage the user's permission set group assignments based on this data.

+Below are the key components and details of the classes:

+Base Class: Both AADJITHandler.cls (for Azure) and GoogleJITHandler.cls (for Google) extend from a common abstract base class, ensuring uniformity in some core functionalities.

-The `PSG_DELETE_WHITE_LIST` list in the class is used to ensure the class only deletes permission set group assignments we have whitelisted i.e. not permission set groups assigned manually in the org.
+PSG_DELETE_WHITE_LIST: This list is paramount in safeguarding manually assigned permission set groups within your org.
+Specifically, the class will only remove permission set group assignments that are whitelisted here.

-Note: The `AADJITHandler.cls` utilizes custom Azure AD claims as its claim types.
-It is advised that you make the necessary modifications to http://schemas.xmlsoap.org/ws/2005/05/identity/claims/* to match your SAML provider's attribute requirements and availability.
+Azure AD Claims: Do note that AADJITHandler.cls specifically uses custom Azure AD claims.
+It's essential to adapt the default claim types (http://schemas.xmlsoap.org/ws/2005/05/identity/claims/*) to resonate with your SAML provider's attributes.

-One method for identifying your claim types is to analyze the SAML response assertion using a SAML decoder, such as https://developer.pingidentity.com/en/tools/saml-decoder.html.
+A handy method to identify your claim types is by assessing the SAML response assertion through a SAML decoder, like:
+Ping Identity SAML Decoder

-The standard Salesforce accepted claims are listed here and does not support Permission Set &/ Permission Set Group assignments: https://help.salesforce.com/s/articleView?language=en_US&id=sf.sso_jit_requirements.htm&type=5
+Salesforce Claims: Salesforce has its own set of standard claims.
+However, it does not currently support Permission Set &/or Permission Set Group assignments.
+Here are Salesforce's accepted claims:

-Example:
-User.Username
-User.Email
-User.LastName
+Salesforce JIT Requirements
-User.ProfileId
+Examples: User.Username, User.Email, User.LastName, User.ProfileId

+In conclusion, it's imperative to ensure all claims and their respective implementations align with your organization's requirements.